General Biology (BIOL 1010), College Algebra (Math 1400), English Composition (ENGL 1010), Human Anatomy and Physiology I (BIOL 2010)

 No. Due to the organization of course content, only Western nursing students who have successfully completed the first two semesters of the program can take the PN course.
 The PN spin-off course is a one-week course that is offered online.

-- Pass an infusion fluid and drug calculations exam.
-Students must be proficient.
+A. Pass an infusion fluid and drug calculations exam, with a minimum grade of 90%.

-- Obtaining a blood specimen from a central vascular access device (CVAD); and
+- Obtaining a blood specimen from a central vascular access device (CVAD).

 - Complete a CVAD/PICC dressing change.

-- Safely push IV medications; administration of IV push medication and intravenous pharmacological agents are within the scope of practice for the LPN IV-C defined in the advisory opinion, LPN IV-C Scope of Practice.
+- Safely push IV medications within the scope of practice for the LPN IV-C set forth by the WSBN advisory board.
+WSBN LPN IV-C

 Certified Nurse Assistant (CNA) Questions